sharkwouter/minigalaxy/README.md

 - manurtinez for translating to Spanish
 - jubalh for packaging Minigalaxy for openSUSE
 - gasinvein for packaging Minigalaxy for flathub
-- metafarion for packaging Minigalaxy for Gentoo
+- metafarion for packaging Minigalaxy for Gentoo early on
 - SwampRabbit and Steven Pusser for packaging Minigalaxy for MX Linux
 - karaushu for translating to Ukrainian
 - koraynilay for translating to Italian